 The crisp, cool air, the delicately garlanded branches, the pristine drift just waiting for your footprint…everybody loves snow.
 Even if you’ve visited the mountains on a walking or cycling holiday, you’ll be amazed at how they are transformed in the winter.

 London averages just 47cm of snow in a whole year, so it’s not surprising that most years we can only dream of a white Christmas.

 In much of mainland Europe, however, it’s a different story.
-Seefeld in Austria, for instance, usually has 37-54cm of snow on the ground in the winter months, whilst in Venabu, Norway you can expect about 70-120cm.
-These conditions are perfect for trying out all sorts of fantastic activities on your holiday
+Leutasch in Austria, for instance, averages 515 cm of new snow each winter, with the average maximum snow depth reaching 107cm, whilst in Venabu, Norway you can expect about 70-120cm.
+These conditions are perfect for trying out all sorts of fantastic activities on your holiday.

 Long before anyone tried hurtling down mountains on them, people have used skis to travel distances across snowy terrain.